gridsky-app/kit/README.md

 ## Supporting

-Our main source of income will be from profile customizations and you will unlock lifetime perks once a certain contribution threshold is reached.
-Currently, you can support us through [Patreon](https://www.patreon.com/join/gridsky).
+Our main source of income will be from profile customizations, you will unlock lifetime perks once a certain contribution threshold is reached.
+You can support with [Gridsky Æsthetics](https://gridsky.pages.dev/ae).

-You're free to donate as much as you want, whenever you want.
-Even just $1 a month would keep us motivated, improving the app and enabling new integrations that directly benefit your experience.

-> Once you reach 96 Æ, you'll unlock all current and future perks.
-> Æ stands for aesthetics.
-As you might guess, 1 Æ equals 1 USD

 ## License